GridTools/gt4py/docs/GDPs/gdp-0002-regions.rst

 Usage and Impact
 ----------------

-This is an optional feature, but will be the only way so far to specialize computation at points in the horizontal iteration space.
+This is an optional feature, but will be the accepted approach to specialize computation at points in the horizontal iteration space.

 Backward Compatibility